dojo/labs/packages/resources/README.md

 r.mount({ registry });
 ```

 Create resource providers required by the application.
-The resource provider accepts a configuration to tell it how to deal with working with the resource.
+The resource provider accepts a configuration to tell it how to work with the resource.

 > src/TodoResourceProvider.ts
 ```ts